 Heddernheim Type 1 Helmet, with round knob

-Frankfurt, iron skull with bronze ornaments (snakes), here copy from
+Frankfurt, iron skull with bronze ornaments (snakes), here

 the RGZM Mainz, original at Frankfurt Archeological Museum